KomailAltaf/KomailAltaf/README.md

 # 👋 Hi, I’m Komail Altaf

-I’m a **Backend Engineer (Python & Automation)** with **6+ years of professional experience**, building and maintaining production systems across web, backend, and data-heavy environments.
+I’m a backend engineer with over 6+ years of professional experience, building and maintaining production systems across web, backend, and data-heavy environments.

-I work primarily with **Python** to design APIs, data pipelines, and automation workflows that are reliable, scalable, and easy to maintain.
-My background in backend-focused web development allows me to bridge product needs with solid engineering — turning real business problems into working systems.
+I work primarily with Python to design APIs, data pipelines, and automation workflows that are reliable, scalable, and easy to maintain.
+My background in backend-focused web development allows me to bridge product needs with solid engineering, turning real business problems into working systems.

-I’m especially comfortable working under production pressure: reading existing codebases, refactoring legacy systems, improving performance, and shipping features that actually get used.
+I’m comfortable working under production pressure: reading existing codebases, refactoring legacy systems, improving performance, and shipping features that get used.

 ---